GoldenDrakeStudios/golden-drake-linux/README.md

 - Use `shellcheck` and thoroughly test your code.
 - Write informative commit messages.

-If you'd like to provide a new translation or modify an existing [language file](https://github.com/GoldenDrakeStudios/golden-drake-linux/tree/master/lang), that would be greatly appreciated!
+If you'd like to provide a new translation or modify an existing [language file](https://github.com/GoldenDrakeStudios/golden-drake-linux/tree/master/lang), that would be wonderful!
 Please use [english.conf](https://github.com/GoldenDrakeStudios/golden-drake-linux/blob/master/lang/english.conf) as your starting point.

 ## Compiling